 This reading shares with the “abhidharma reading” the view that this passage presents arguments for abandoning self-interest and embracing karuṇā.
 It differs regarding what those arguments are.

-This interpretation of the argument has two points in it favour.
-First, it is supported by a commentarial tradition.
-Secondly, it does not have Śāntideva appealing to an abhidharma metaphysics that is unacceptable to any Mādhyamika.
+This interpretation has in its favour the fact that it appears to be supported by an influential canonical interpreter, and, most importantly, the fact that it does not have Śāntideva appealing to an abhidharma metaphysics that is unacceptable to any Mādhyamika.
 These considerations, however, are not conclusive.

-First, even canonical commentators misinterpret texts, especially when the text and the commentators are separated by countries and centuries.
+First, even canonical commentators misinterpret texts, especially when the text and the commentators are separated by countries and centuries (as is the Tibetan commentary in this case).
 One need think only of the interpretation of Plato given by Neo-Platonists such as Plotinus.
 They might have thought they were being faithful to Plato.
 Modern scholarship has disagreed.
-Disputes abound between Buddhist commentators, such as that between Candrakīrti and Bhāviveka regarding how to read Nāgārjuna.
+(Disputes abound between Buddhist commentators, such as that between Candrakīrti and Bhāviveka regarding how to read Nāgārjuna.)
 We also need to remember that the traditional commentaries were operating on the assumption of a single author working from an enlightened perspective, rather than a work subjected to massive revision.

 Secondly, this interpretation itself faces prima facie cogency problems of its own.
 Recall the very first step of the argument, (1) above: suffering is bad per se.
 Suffering is always someone’s suffering - for a Mādhyamika anyway.
 It makes no sense for suffering to float free in mid air, as it were.
 So whose suffering is it that is bad per se?
 The answer is simply that anyone’s suffering is bad, no matter whose.
 Once this has been granted, the rest of the argument is, in fact, otiose.
 Of course all bad things should be eliminated if possible.
 But as now becomes clear, when properly spelled out, (1) just smuggles into the argument the very conclusion to be established, and so begs the question.